ArmanTheParman/parmanode4win/contributing.md

 ## Begin by installing git on your computer.

-## Make a Github account
+## Make a GitHub account

 ## Fork the repository
-Go to the Parmanode4win repository on githhub and switch the branch to the language you are working on, eg Portguese.
+Go to the Parmanode4win repository on GitHub and switch the branch to the language you are working on, eg Portuguese.
 Then fork the repository so you have your own copy.

 ## Clone
 Clone your repository to your computer